schevalier/canopsis/doc/sakura/TR/tr__architecture.rst

 All of those services are managed by supervisord, who's in charge of loading them, logging their output, restarting them if they suddenly stop, ...

-supervisord configuration is located at ``~canopsis/supervisord.conf`` ans launchers configuration are stored in ``~canopsis/etc/supervisord.d``.
+supervisord configuration is located at ``~canopsis/supervisord.conf`` and launchers configuration are stored in ``~canopsis/etc/supervisord.d``.

 There is a special case for engines, which have their configuration in ``~canopsis/etc/engines``.